ExtraYukawa/MuonIDScaleFactor/README.md

 ## Installation instructions (Under Lxplus)

 These installation instructions correspond to the muon ID scale factor production.
-To install, execute the following in your work area (need under lxplus, due to some condor issue).
+To install, execute the following in your work area (need to be under lxplus, due to some condor issue).

 ```
 export SCRAM_ARCH=slc7_amd64_gcc700